What Do Ofsted Look For? Inadequate To Outstanding in One Inspection

 - A big one they look at is the School Evaluation Form (SEF).
 Some people do it once a year, I do mine as a working document.
 So if the call ever comes, it reflects the exact position the school is in now.

 - Of course, Ofsted also want to see your School Improvement Plan (SIP) and – equally – how it is shared with staff.
 In our school, senior leaders need to know the ins and outs of the SIP.
 However, other staff just get an overview – I don’t want to waste their time on hundreds of pages.
 Beyond SLT, staff just need to understand the key priorities for that term, and year, so they know what we’re aiming at.
 They don’t need to know what is on page four of the plan.

 Don’t do it ‘for Ofsted’, do it for your school

 Generally, I don’t have ‘Ofsted’ files, because everything is up to date.
 I even sent them our new ASP data (generated from using my own prospective online data) to show how our results Outstanding results last year were matched by the results this year.

 People say don’t do it for Ofsted, but really you’re doing it for your school.
 As a Headteacher, I need to know where the gaps are so we can get better.
 Simple.

-Ofsted are highly intelligent, they’ve been Outstanding leaders themselves.
-Frankly, they know what is Outstanding and they know what is baloney.
+Ofsted are highly intelligent, they’ve been Outstanding teachers and leaders themselves.
+Frankly, they know what Outstanding and they know what is baloney.